miracum/clearly-sigident.preproc/README.md

 All downloaded datasets and resulting objects are assigned to the global environment and are suitable to be used in the subsequent analyses implemented in the R package `sigident`.

-Please view the package's vignette to see a detailled description how to prepare datasets in order to be suitable for usage with the `sigident` package.
+Please view the [package's vignette](vignettes/) for a more detailled description on how to prepare datasets in order to be suitable for usage with the `sigident` package.

 Since the building the package vignette takes rather long (~ 20 min.), we provide the already built vignettes in [this repository](https://gitlab.miracum.org/clearly/sigident_vignettes).